The Real Reasons These Athletes Were Banned For Life

 At the 2000 Olympic games, track and field star Marion Jones was constantly touted as one to watch.
 She was the United States' most exciting runner and was set to compete in a handful of events.
 In the end, the hype surrounding her was real.
 Jones took home three gold medals in the 100 meters, 200 meters, and 1,600-meter relay, along with two bronze medals, in the long jump and 100-meter relay.
 It seemed a new GOAT had entered the chat.

-Four years after the games ended, folks seemed to be taking the rumors seriously, particularly once her connections to the Bay-Area Lab Co-Operative (BALCO), a lab that admitted to providing performance-enhancing substances to pro athletes, became public.
+Four years after the games ended, folks seemed to be taking some rumors surrounding Jones seriously, particularly once her connections to the Bay-Area Lab Co-Operative (BALCO), a lab that admitted to providing performance-enhancing substances to pro athletes, became public.
 In 2007, Jones finally admitted that she had been using and lying about these drugs for years.
 As a result, the USADA suspended her for two years and stripped her of all medals and titles.

 Following the USADA's ruling and Jones' six-month jail sentence (for perjury), the International Olympic Committee also decided to ban the sprinter from the sport.
-But instead of a two-year ban, they passed down a life sentence (via ESPN).
+But instead of a two-year ban, they passed down a life sentence.
 In addition to disqualifying her as a track and field athlete, the IOC barred Jones from future Olympic games and required her to return her five medals.
 Despite the drama, Jones wasn't ready to give up on sports.
 She went on to spend two seasons playing for the WNBA's Tulsa Shock before quietly getting cut in 2011.

 Guillermo Ramirez

 Like Beckham, Ramirez also played for the LA Galaxy, though the men's time on the team never crossed over.
 Unlike Beckham, Ramirez's approach to the sport wasn't always above board.
-While he had great moments— like a game-winning assist in the 2005 MLS Cup Final— they've largely been overshadowed by his misdeeds.
+While he had great moments — like a game-winning assist in the 2005 MLS Cup Final — they've largely been overshadowed by his misdeeds.

 In 2012, FIFA banned Ramirez and two other Guatemalan players from soccer for life.
 Their crime?
 Match-fixing.
 According to the sport's governing body (via the LA Galaxy), the three players had fixed matches in 2010, 2011, and 2012.
 FIFA took this type of illegal activity very seriously and barred Ramirez and his co-conspirators from participating in the sport in any capacity (including attending games) for the rest of their lives.
 And the ban wasn't just limited to Guatemala or the US but applied globally.